The fate of a city rests in the hands of a thief.

 –Jennifer Moore, author of Solving Sophronia and Charlotte’s Promise

 I love A. L. Sowards’ grasp of history.
 I know when I open her books, I’m in for a fascinating dive into the past.
 This book, true to the author’s norm in that regard, was also full of suspense and intrigue.
 I was immersed and fell in love with the beautiful heroine.
 A must buy for 2021.

 –Jen Geigle Johnson, author of A Foreign Crown

-Other books: The Rules in Rome, Defiance, The Redgrave Murders, The Spider and the Sparrow, Espionage, Sworn Enemy, Deadly Alliance, Heirs of Falcon Point, Before the Fortress Falls, The Perfect Gift, Wartime Christmas Tales
+Other books: Of Daggers and Deception, The Rules in Rome, Defiance, The Redgrave Murders, The Spider and the Sparrow, Espionage, Sworn Enemy, Deadly Alliance, Heirs of Falcon Point, Before the Fortress Falls, The Perfect Gift, Wartime Christmas Tales